con-jo-ry/NaSa/nāmasaṅgīti_eng_only.md

 In order to relieve every affliction,
 So that all ignorance may be dispelled,
-I shall reveal this to all sentient beings
+I shall reveal this to all living beings
 According to each one's capacity.'
 (15)

+Having so spoken to the Thus Gone One,
 The master of secrets, Vajrapāṇi,
-Having so spoken to the *tathāgata*,
 Palms pressed together in due reverence,
 Stood with his body bowed before the lord.
 (16)

 ## 2. The Reply

-And then Śākyamuni, the Blessed One,
+And then the Blessed One, lord Śākyamuni,
-The fully awakened one, the best of men,
+The best of men, the fully awakened one,
 Extending from his mouth his handsome tongue,
 A tongue unmatched in both its breadth and length, (17)

 Showing a gentle smile to living beings—
 A smile that fills the threefold world with light;
-Subduing enemies, the four Māras;
+That tames the four Māras, the enemy;
-Dispelling all three types of bad rebirth—(18)
+That ends unwanted birth in its three forms[^18-1]—(18)

+[^18-1]: The 'three forms of unwanted birth' are birth in hell, as a hungry ghost, or as an animal.

 With his sweet-sounding voice, like that of Brahmā,